richfisher/jruby_activiti/README.md

 Run the `bundle install` command to install it.

-After you install and add it to your Gemfile, you need to run the generator:
+You need to run the generator:

 ```
 rails g jruby_activiti:install